 What classifies an area as a tropical rainforest

-Tropical rainforests are known for their climate, structure, and productivity they are.
-They need a lot of rain, over 1,750 mm a year, and warm temperatures, above 18°C. They grow all year round, with little change in seasons.
+Tropical rainforests are known for their climate, structure, and productivity.
+They require high levels of rainfall—typically over 1,750 mm per year—and warm temperatures above 18°C. These conditions allow plants to grow year-round, with very little seasonal variation.

-Their layout is also key.
-They have a layered canopy, tall trees, a lower layer of plants, and dense shrubs.
-This setup supports a lot of life and fast nutrient cycles.
+Their structure is also important.
+Tropical rainforests have a layered arrangement, including a tall canopy, emergent trees, an understory of smaller plants, and dense shrubs.
+This complex structure supports high biodiversity and enables rapid nutrient cycling.

 Why rainforests are biodiversity hotspots